Submit Article

 What Were the Facts of This Case?

-Tsao Kok Wah pleaded guilty to one charge of attempting to commit house-breaking by night with the intention of committing theft, contrary to Section 457 read with Section 511 of the Penal Code.
-He also pleaded guilty to one charge of failing to present himself for a urine test, which is an offense under the Misuse of Drugs (Approved Institutions and Treatment and Rehabilitation) Regulations 1976.
+In the present case, Tsao pleaded guilty to one charge of attempting to commit house-breaking by night with the intention of committing theft, contrary to section 457 read with section 511 of the Penal Code.
+Additionally, he pleaded guilty to failing to present himself for a mandatory urine test under a drug supervision order, with two similar charges taken into consideration for sentencing purposes.

 How Did the Court Analyse the Issues?